hphelion/documentation/commercial/GA1/ceph/commercial.ceph-manual-install.md

 		mkdir /var/lib/ceph/osd/ceph-11
 		mkdir /var/lib/ceph/osd/ceph-12

-If you have SSD on your OSD node, you can use them for Journal partitioning.
-You can have Raid1 with 2 SSD drives. (**What is SSD and Journal partitioning?)**
+If you have SSD drives on your OSD node, you can use them for Journal partitioning.
+You can have Raid1 with two SSD drives.

-Follow the server specific specification to see details on how to configure RAIDs.
+Follow the server-specific specifications to configure RAIDs.

-**Creating journal partitions on SSD drive.
-You can follow this for any non-ssd drive if you don't have SSD drives in your setup**
+**Creating journal partitions on an SSD drive.
+You can follow this for any non-SSD drive if you do not have SSD drives in your setup.**

 The following example explains the creation of journal partitions on a 200G SSD drive to match the OSD deamon counts.

-1. Login to OSD and execute the following command
+1. Log into OSD and enter:

 	/etc/ceph# fdisk /dev/sda
 	Command (m for help): p